-People who are charged with domestic violence crimes should talk to a domestic violence attorney at the Shah Law Firm as soon as possible.
+People who are facing domestic violence charges should talk to a domestic violence attorney at the Shah Law Firm as soon as possible.

 Speak to Arizona Defense Attorney Arja Shah Now